-Did you know that it can take just 26 seconds for chemicals from cosmetics to absorb into our skin and enter the bloodstream?
+Much of what we put on our bodies is absorbed through the skin and enters the bloodstream.
 Understanding how to read product labels is one of the first step in avoiding toxic skin care ingredients.
 The next step is replacing those ingredients with healthy and safe alternatives.

 Skincare, cosmetics, and hair care products are all things that we use every day.
 From shampoo, conditioner, deodorant, makeup, and moisturizers the average person applies hundreds of synthetic chemicals to their body daily.